Roșia Montană: Mining project

 The Project's origins are in a 1995 deal signed by RAC Deva with the controversial Romanian-Australian businessman Frank Timiș about reprocessing the tailings at Roșia Montană.
 Several years later, the mining licence for an area of 23.8823 km2 around Roșia Montană was transferred to the Roșia Montană Gold Corporation (RMGC) from Minvest Deva SA (successor to RAC Deva).
 RMGC is owned 80% by Toronto-listed company Gabriel Resources, 19.3% by the Romanian government via Minvest.

 Within the project, Roșia Montană Gold Corporation (RMGC) plans to produce 225 tonnes of gold and 819 tonnes of silver over 17 years and it would involve digging up a large area, involving the creation of four mining pits covering 205 ha, the first two at the old mining sites of Cirnic and Cetate, followed by pits at Jig and Orlea in Phase II.
 Up to 250 million tonnes of cyanide-laced tailings will be stored in a 363 ha pond in the Corna Valley behind a 185m-high dam.

 The corporation was not able to gain full authorization for the project.
 State authorities granted permits which were later annulled by the courts following appeals by environmental groups.
-The environmental impact assessment procedure started in 2004, but a final approval was still been given.
+The environmental impact assessment procedure started in 2004, but a final approval was still in the process of being given.

 The company began buying up houses in the city, but about 100 residents refused to sell and, supported by environmentalists, architects, archeologists and lawyers, they have been battling the corporation and the state in courts.
 The main concerns of the opponents are related to environmental dangers of cyanide leaching of gold (as Romania witnessed the 2000 Baia Mare cyanide spill), as well as the destruction of the ancient Roman sites in Roșia Montană.